 Organizations are starting to realize that they need to closely monitor their cloud security posture, and protect their cloud workloads against threats.
-Azure Security Center covers scenarios by offering Cloud Security Posture Management (CSPM) and Cloud Workload Protection Platform (CWPP) capabilities (read this article for more details).
+Azure Security Center covers scenarios by offering Cloud Security Posture Management (CSPM) and Cloud Workload Protection Platform (CWPP) capabilities via the enablement of Azure Defender.

 To effectively determine the benefits of adopting Security Center, you should perform a Proof of Concept (PoC).
 Even before enabling Security Center in your subscription and start validating your scenarios, you should go through a planning process to determine a series of tasks that must be accomplished in this PoC.

 Use following schedule to perform their Security Center PoC.
 Keep in mind that this is an example, and each organization may adequate this according to their needs.

 The sections that follow will explain each phase in more details.

 During the planning phase you will organize a meeting with key stakeholders of this PoC.
 At minimum, you should have representatives from IT (mainly the ones that are responsible for your Cloud workloads), Security Operations, and Security Governance.
 The intent of this phase is to determine the answers for the following items: